cucumber/aruba/README.md

 ## Code branches

-Development takes place in the `main` branch and currently targets the 2.x releases.
-If necessary, maintenance of the old 1.1.x releases will take place in a `1-1-stable` branch, and of 0.14.x releases in the `0-14-stable` branch.
+Development takes place in the `main` branch and currently targets the future 3.0 release.
+If necessary, maintenance of 2.4.x releases will take place in a `2-4-stable` branch.
+Older releases will not receive updates.
 Stable branches will not be created until absolutely necessary.

 ## License